MrSunshyne/mauritius-dataset-fuel/README.md

-# Mauritius Fuel Open Dataset
+# Mauritius Fuel Prices Dataset

 This repo keep an updated dataset of the Mauritius fuel prices by getting them from the State Trading Cooporation website using a Github Action at a regular interval.